spray/spray/docs/documentation/spray-caching/index.rst

 Apart from the Scala library (see :ref:`current-versions` chapter) *spray-caching* depends on

-- Akka-Actor (with 'provided' scope, i.e. you need to pull it in yourself)
+- akka-actor (with 'provided' scope, i.e. you need to pull it in yourself)
 - `concurrentlinkedhashmap 1.3.1`__
 - :ref:`spray-util`